-Figure 33.
+Figure 36.
 Occupancy map update in an ordered manner with patch culling

-5.2.
-Reconstruction processes
+5.2 Reconstruction processes

-5.2.1.
-Occupancy reconstruction
+5.2.1 Occupancy reconstruction

-This process reconstructs an occupancy frame at nominal atlas resolution whether it is embedded in the geometry frame, signaled explicitly, or no occupancy information case (i.e. atlas is fully occupied).
+This process reconstructs an occupancy frame at nominal atlas resolution whether it is embedded in the geometry frame, signaled explicitly, or no occupancy information case (i.e., atlas is fully occupied).

-- When occupancy is embedded in the geometry frame, the occupancy frame is extracted from the geometry one (after the geometry upscaling process) by comparing its pixel values against the depthOccMapThreshold defined in Section 4.18.
-When smaller than the threshold, the occupancy value at the given pixel is set to 0 otherwise it is set to 1. - When occupancy video sub bitstream is present (i.e. signaled explicitly), nearest neighbor interpolation is performed to reconstruct the occupancy map at nominal atlas resolution. - In the case of no occupancy being signaled (i.e. atlas is fully occupied), the occupancy frame at nominal atlas resolution is filled with ones.
+- When occupancy is embedded in the geometry frame, the occupancy frame is extracted from the geometry one (after the geometry upscaling process) by comparing its pixel values against the depthOccMapThreshold defined in section 4.4.
+When the threshold is smaller or equal to the geometry value, the occupancy value at the given pixel is set to 1 otherwise it is set to 0. - When occupancy video sub bitstream is present (i.e., signaled explicitly), thresholding process is applied to retrieve the binary occupancy from the decoded one and nearest neighbor interpolation is performed to reconstruct the occupancy map at nominal atlas resolution. - In the case of no occupancy being signaled (i.e., atlas is fully occupied or atlas patch with constant depth), the occupancy frame at nominal atlas resolution is filled with ones.

-More details on the occupancy reconstruction process is available in Annex H of the MIV specification.
+More details on the occupancy reconstruction process are available in Annex H of the MIV specification.

-5.2.2.
-Attribute mean value restoration
+5.2.2 Attribute mean value restoration